Launching Moon Monday sponsorships; the lack of a devil is definitely in the details

 This is where the good stuff ends.
 While reader donations via Patreon and other options were increasing steadily until the first half of last year, things have since been practically flat.
 I saw a decent spike in supporters last month but the overall equation hasn’t budged.
 The reader support for Moon Monday is simply far from enough for me to sustain the effort.

-In order to accommodate publishing the newsletter along with my (very nice) freelance “day job” of writing space exploration and science articles, I’ve been preparing notes and writing Moon Monday mostly over the weekends since the beginning.
+In order to accommodate publishing the newsletter along with my (nice) freelance “day job” of writing space exploration and science articles, I’ve been preparing notes and writing Moon Monday mostly over the weekends since the beginning.
 But Moon Monday is a job in itself, one I want to sustain simply because I love writing it.
 And yet I’ve felt many times that I’m either not doing a good job or that it’s the kind of newsletter that simply can’t sustain financially in this day and age.

 What funding options did I consider to sustain Moon Monday?